rarebit3/kinguc-client/README.md

-# Medieval Castle Site
+# Kingdom of the Universal Cluster

 ## Date: 4/14/2022
 ### By: Eloy Sauceda, Trevor Bond, David Wu
 ####  https://github.com/dwu621 | https://github.com/rarebit3 | https://github.com/eloysauceda4
 ***
 ### **Task**
 ####  Our task is to build a full-stack (Postresql/Express/React/Node), professional-looking application with a functioning backend and frontend.
-Our website should allow users to interact with its pages and inform them about varies of castles and regions in reference to the cost of each castle.
+Our website should allow users to interact with its pages and inform them about various castles and regions in a fictional world of refer their realtion to other data points.